iwan-rg/ArabicSurvey/README.md

 # Arabic Survey Papers Repository (ASPR)
 In this repository, we list survey, reviewes and systematic review papers on Arabic Natural Language Processing (NLP).
-We complied a list of 50 papers between 2022 and 1990), we show the list of the papers with URLs.
+We complied a list of 50 papers between 2022 and 1990), we show the list of the papers with URLs. **Disclaimer:** we didnot review the quality of the listed papers.

 ## General
 - Arabic natural language processing: An overview ([Link](https://www.sciencedirect.com/science/article/pii/S1319157818310553?via%3Dihub)).

+## Text Classification
+- Arabic Text Classification: A Review Study on Feature Selection Methods ([Link](https://ieeexplore.ieee.org/document/9677185)).

 ## Quesion Answering
  - Arabic question answering system: a survey ([Link](https://link.springer.com/article/10.1007/s10462-021-10031-1)).